 Opportunities for exploring our faith, especially the intersection of faith and daily life.
 This year’s forums include Bible Studies, Wellness Themes, Congregational Life and Mission, Social Justice Topics, and different ways of understanding the life and work of Jesus.

 Como Park Lutheran Church contracts with a distinguished professor each year, to preach and teach five Sundays during the year on a topic that they are passionate about.
-Some of our past luminaries include Doctors David Lose, Matthew Skinner, Terry Fretheim, Roland Martinson, Carolyne Lewis, Catherine Schifferdecker, Mark Thronveit, Eric Baretto, Dr. Michael Chan, and this year, Dr. David Fredrickson.
+Some of our past luminaries include Doctors David Lose, Matthew Skinner, Terry Fretheim, Roland Martinson, Carolyne Lewis, Catherine Schifferdecker, Mark Thronveit, Eric Baretto, Dr. Michael Chan, Dr. David Fredrickson and this year, Dr. Mark Tranvik

 First Tuesday of each month at Ol’Mexico, just a block North of Larpenteur on Lexington at 8pm.